-In the past four years the five parishes have also been growing new forms of lay leadership and between them their lay-led services are taken by the seven Lay Worship Leaders.
+In the past three years the five parishes have also been growing new forms of lay leadership and between them their lay-led services are taken by the seven Lay Worship Leaders.

+The gestation of this proposed new benefice has also already involved extensive discussion and creative collaboration among the five parishes, with an embryonic 'Benefice Council' meeting over recent months to plan together for the future.
 Evident throughout this period has been the high level of determination among many committed and gifted individuals from the local churches, not only to make their own churches flourish, but also to help one another.
 This has already created a significant spirit of resilience and resolve to meet the many challenges and opportunities which now face all rural parishes.
-We can now look forward to a more confident and joyful engagement in the mission to Make Jesus Known in our local communities.
+We can now look forward to moving on from a period of tentative exploration and pastoral reorganisation towards a more confident and joyful engagement in the mission to Make Jesus Known in our local communities.